 Oahu is expensive.
-There is no surprise about this and this is also one of the reasons many locals move away.
+There is no surprise about this and this is also one of the reasons many residents move away.
 However, this does not mean you cannot travel to Oahu on a budget.
 Here comes several fun and cheap, even free, things to do in Oahu.

 Visiting the beach

 With a handful of gorgeous beaches on the island, visiting any of them is a must for your visit.
 It is one of the free and most popular things do to in Oahu.
-Most beaches in Waikiki are tourism-driven, but if you travel to North Shore, Kailua, and even Ewa, you will find out there are way less people and the seascapes are exceptionally gorgeous on a sunny day.
+Most beaches in Waikiki are tourism-driven, but if you travel to North Shore, Kailua, and Ewa, you will find out there are way less people and the seascapes are exceptionally gorgeous on a sunny day.

 There are many hiking trails on Oahu that are free to the public or costs next to nothing, and they make for a great half-day activity.
 Diamond Head Summit Trail is the easiest and the most popular trail among tourists, and costs $1 per person.
 Koko Head Crater is a bit strenuous, but the view from the summit is very rewarding.
 Manoa Falls and the Lanikai Pillbox both are easy hikes with a breathtaking view from the summit.
 The Stairways to Heaven are the most intense one and it can be dangerous (not legally hikable so do it at your own risk), but the view from the top is worth all the effort.